julienlargetpiet/edm1/README.md

 ### get_rec

 Allow to get the value of directorie depth from a path.

 @param pathc is the reference path

 example: if i have dir/dir2/dir3, dir/dir2b/dir3b, i have a depth equal to 3

 ###list_files

 A list.files() based function addressing the need of listing the files with extension a or or extension b ...

 @param pathc is the path, can be a vector of multiple path because list.files() supports it.

 @param patternc is a vector containing all the exensions you want

 ### match_n2

 Allow to get the indexes for the nth occurence of a value in a vector.
 Example: c(1, 2, 3, 1, 2), the first occurence of 1 and 2 is at index 1 and 2 respectively, but the second occurence is respectively at the 4th and 5th index.

 @param vec is th einput vector mc is a vector containing the values you want to get the index for the nth occurence in vec

 @param n is a vector containing the occurences for each value in mc so if i have mc <- c(3, 27) and n <- c(1, 2), i want the first occurence for 3 and the second for 27 in vec.
 If the length of n is inferior of the length of mc, m will extend with its last value as new arguments.
 It means that if mc <- c(3, 27) but n <- c(1) so n will extend to c(1, 1), so we will get the first occurence of 3 and 27 in vec.

 @param wnb is a string you are sure is not in mc

 ### match_n

 Allow to get the indexes for the nth occurence of a value in a vector.
 Example: c(1, 2, 3, 1, 2), the first occurence of 1 and 2 is at index 1 and 2 respectively, but the second occurence is respectively at the 4th and 5th index.

-@param vec is th einput vector mc is a vector containing the values you want to get the index for the nth occurence in vec
+@param vec is th input vector
+mc is a vector containing the values you want to get the index for the nth occurence in vec

 @param is the value of the occurence

 @param wnb is a string you are sure is not in mc